Fluid Signals API

 computed is available as a function in the prototype of cells created via fluid.cell.

-Cell.computed constructs or tears down a computed relationship between a target cell (this one) and one or more source cells computed by the supplied function fn.
+Cell.computed constructs or tears down a computed relationship between a target cell (this one) and one or more source cells accepted by the supplied function fn.
 It’s preferred that the source cells are specified in the staticSources arguments — when they update, their values will be dereferenced and supplied as plain values as arguments to the function.
-However, any other cells that the function manages to reference in its surrounding scopes as it executes will also be tracked and schedule a reinvocation of the function by the standard semantics of commodity signals implementations.
+However, any other cells that the function manages to reference in its surrounding scopes as it executes will also be tracked and schedule a reinvocation of the function, following the standard tracking semantics of commodity signals implementations.

 The first staticSource cell, if there is one, will have a special status of establishing the key of the relationship which will be unique in the context of the target cell.
 If there is no such cell, a null value will serve as the key.
 If an existing relation is present on the target cell with the same key, it will be replaced by the supplied one.